Environment

 Jadar project doesn’t qualify for environmental permit, let alone strategic status

-The two groups also contested the lack of a legal avenue for NGOs to contest the matter.
+The two groups also contested the lack of a legal avenue for NGOs to dispute the matter.
 In Serbia, the shortcomings of the Jadar proposal are adding strong legal arguments against granting any environmental permit, they pointed out.

 “The European Union’s mineral acquisitions are deeply intertwined with concerns of neocolonial practices.
 As the EU seeks to secure a greener economy, its dependence on these minerals places it in a position of significant power over foreign nations rich in such resources, where extraction projects are often conducted by global giants like Rio Tinto.
 This reliance reveals a broader pattern of exploitative dynamics in the EU’s relationship with resource-rich nations, particularly in regions where governance and environmental protections may be weak,” Marš sa Drine wrote.